-Could third time be the charm for Groupees and Capsule Computers, with this bundle consisting of no less than eight indie games?
-Heck if I know – the power of foresight is not among my vast list of awesome abilities.
-But whatever the case, cheap indie games is cheap indie games, so… step right up, step right up!
+Could the third time be the charm for Groupees and Capsule Computers, with this bundle consisting of no less than eight indie games?
+Heck if I know – the power of foresight is not on my vast list of awesome abilities.

 Unlike their previous outing, this one’s divided into two tiers: $1 and $4; but you should know how that works by now.
-As always, the three extras – once unlocked – are included no matter which tier you go for, or how much you’re willing to spend (amount listed is simply the minimum).
-First one is Rise of the Ravager, a game I praised in my review many months ago.
+As always, the three extras – once unlocked – are included no matter which tier you go for, or how much you’re willing to spend (the amount listed is simply the minimum).
+The first one is Rise of the Ravager, a game I reviewed many months ago.
 Time will tell what the remaining two are.
-Still with me?
-Great, onto the games then!
+Now, onto the games!